saltandpurple/eks-tooling-demo/README.md

     - Repository Permissions integrated with IAM
     - All image repositories can be used, ECR is optional.
   - Vendor lock-in: partial problem, AWS-specified annotations etc are not portable, the rest is (if you make use of IaC).
 - Barely used in daily business, except for updates and nodegroup adjustments.
 Everything else is done with the tools below.
+- Can be updated with a 'one-click-solution'.
+Very easy to use, exceedingly reliable.
 ---

 ## Kubectl ###